Second Joint Transnational Co-funded Call

 Submission tool

 A built-in partnering tool is available for organisations seeking consortium partners.
+The slides, the recording and FAQ document of the webinar are online on our submission website.

 Call document